-Often it can be too on-sided only with running.
+Often it can be too one-sided only with running.
 You easily get into a certain running pattern which is repeated every time you run.
 This can make the body locked into the same rhythm and thus make it less flexible and more prone to injuries.
 It can also mean that the motivation to run decreases and you have difficulty in reaching your goals.
 Improved Running by Cross Training Makes Reliable Results here.

 You can create variety in your training with other activities than running, while at the same time strengthening your body and motivation as well as maintaining or increasing your vital oxygen uptake – with Cross training.

-Cardiovascular activities are primarily training of the body’s ability to absorb, transport and utilize oxygen and in the process consumes calories i.e. increases the fat burning.
+Cardiovascular activities are primarily training the body’s ability to absorb, transport and utilize oxygen and in the process consume calories i.e. increases fat burning.
 For this purpose, uses the Cardio machines.
 These machines are great if you want to maintain or increase your oxygen uptake without running.

-But remember training works specific.
-We become better at what we do on a daily basis because the body adapts to our movements with the physiological adaptations that matches those movements and cardio vascular demands.
+But remember training works specifically.
+We become better at what we do daily because the body adapts to our movements with the physiological adaptations that match those movements and cardiovascular demands.
 So, Cross-training is not intended to replace running.

 In other words, don’t substitute a Two-hour bike ride for a two-hour-long run.
 Doing it that way will lose the specific benefit of running.
 Choose your cross-training activities carefully, and schedule these sessions to improve, rather than detract from, your running training.

 Functional training is training that has a purpose, a function, so your training time uses in the best way in terms of yield.
 Quantity is not equal to quality.
 If you train smaller but with a bigger goal-oriented effort, it gives you better training results.

 As middle- or long-distance runner who, for example, choose strength training as a supplement, usually just need 7 exercises for the upper body that train the large muscle groups and 2 for the legs.